China’s Lighting Market

 |94056000||Illuminated signs, illuminated name plates and the like||10|

-Foreign companies entering the Chinese market should take note of the relevant standards on the mainland.
-Under the Standardisation Law of the People’s Republic of China, which came into force on 1 April 1989, there are four sets of standards which, in descending order of binding force, are national standards, industry standards, local standards and enterprise standards.
+Foreign companies looking to enter the Chinese market should be aware of the mainland’s relevant standards.
+Under the Standardisation Law of the People’s Republic of China (Revised Draft 2017), there are five sets of standards - national standards, industry standards, local standards, organisation standards and enterprise standards.
 National standards are classified into mandatory standards and recommended standards; their standard codes are GB and GB/T respectively.
-Industry standards are also classified into mandatory standards and recommended standards; lighting products fall under light industry and the standard codes are QB and QB/T respectively.
+Industry standards are recommended standards; lighting products fall under light industry and the standard codes are QB and QB/T respectively.
 Semiconductor lighting falls under the electronics industry; its mandatory and recommended standard codes are SJ and SJ/T respectively.

 National standards on LEDs are being formulated and improved following the industry’s rapid growth.
-A number of national standards were implemented in 2010, including LED Modules for General Lighting – Safety Specifications (GB 24819-2009), which took effect on 1 November 2010 and LED Modules for General Lighting – Measurement Methods (GB/T 24824-2009), which took effect on 1 May 2010.
-Moreover, a number of industry standards were also introduced in 2010, such as Measurement Methods for Semiconductor LED (SJ/T 11394-2009), and Measurement Methods for Chips of Semiconductor LED (SJ/T 11399-2009).
-For enquiries on relevant standards, visit the website of the Standardisation Administration of China and the standards website.
+A number of national standards were implemented in 2010, including LED Modules for General Lighting – Safety Specifications (GB 24819-2009), which took effect on 1 November 2010, and LED Modules for General Lighting – Measurement Methods (GB/T 24824-2009), which came into force on 1 May 2010.
+A number of industry standards were also introduced in 2010, such as Measurement Methods for Semiconductor LED (SJ/T 11394-2009), and Measurement Methods for Chips of Semiconductor LED (SJ/T 11399-2009).
+For information on relevant standards, visit the website of the Standardisation Administration of China and the standards website.

-The Performance Requirements for Recessed LED Luminaires (GB/T 30413-2013), which was announced on 31 December 2013 and took effect on 1 December 2014, provides the norm and guide for the lighting industry.
+The Performance Requirements for Recessed LED Luminaires (GB/T 30413-2013), which took effect on 1 December 2014, provides the norm and guide for the lighting industry.

-China announced on 31 December 2013 a host of national standards for the manufacturing of lighting products: the new Luminaires - Application of the IK Code; the newly developed Safety Requirements for Electrodeless Fluorescent Lamps; and the newly revised Safety Requirements for Road and Street Lighting, Glow-starters for Fluorescent Lamps, and Neon Lamp Controlgear.
-Luminaires – Application of the IK Code (GB/Z 30418-2013) became effective on 1 December 2014.
-The newly revised Safety Requirements for Electrodeless Fluorescent Lamps (GB 30422-2013), Luminaires, Part 2-3: Special Requirements – Road and Street Lighting (GB 7000.203-2013), Glow-starters for Fluorescent Lamps (GB/T 20550-2013) and Lamp Controlgear, Part 2-10: Particular requirements for electronic inverters and converters for high-frequency operation of cold-start tubular discharge lamps (neon bulbs) (GB 19510.210-2013) have all been effective since 1 July 2015.
+On 31 December 2013, China unveiled a host of national standards for the manufacture of lighting products: the new Luminaires - Application of the IK Code; the newly developed Safety Requirements for Electrodeless Fluorescent Lamps; and the revised Safety Requirements for Road and Street Lighting, Glow-starters for Fluorescent Lamps, and Neon Lamp Controlgear.
+Luminaires – Application of the IK Code (GB/Z 30418-2013) came into force on 1 December 2014.
+The revised Safety Requirements for Electrodeless Fluorescent Lamps (GB 30422-2013), Luminaires, Part 2-3: Special Requirements – Road and Street Lighting (GB 7000.203-2013), Glow-starters for Fluorescent Lamps (GB/T 20550-2013) and Lamp Controlgear, Part 2-10: Particular requirements for electronic inverters and converters for high-frequency operation of cold-start tubular discharge lamps (neon bulbs) (GB 19510.210-2013) have all been in force since 1 July 2015.

 The recommended national standard Accelerated Test Method of Luminous Flux Depreciation for LED Lighting Products (GB/T 33720-2017) was implemented on 1 December 2017.
 This new standard may be used on lighting products including LED globes, LED spotlights and straight tubular LED lamps to ensure the quality of these products.

-The national standard Limits and Methods of Measurement of Radio Disturbance Characteristics of Electrical Lighting and Similar Equipment (GB/T17743-2017) took effect on 1 July 2018, replacing Limits and Methods of Measurement of Radio Disturbance Characteristics of Electrical Lighting and Similar Equipment (GB/T 17743-2007) as the basis for compulsory certification.
+The national standard Limits and Methods of Measurement of Radio Disturbance Characteristics of Electrical Lighting and Similar Equipment (GB/T 17743-2017) came into effect on 1 July 2018, replacing Limits and Methods of Measurement of Radio Disturbance Characteristics of Electrical Lighting and Similar Equipment (GB/T 17743-2007) as the basis for compulsory certification.
 The amendment specifies the scope of products covered by GB/T 17743 and includes new limits and methods of measurement for products like lamp cords and extra-low voltage (ELV) lighting.